th-hock/EgoSmartHeaterRS485/README.md

 ## Hardware

 This library has been tested with an Arduino [NodeMCU ESP8266](https://components101.com/development-boards/nodemcu-esp8266-pinout-features-and-datasheet) controller, connected via RS485 using a MAX485 [MAX485](https://microcontrollerslab.com/rs485-serial-communication-esp32-esp8266-tutorial/) transceiver.
 The transceiver is connected via software serial library.
 However, as far as I can see, there is no hardware dependency.
 Therefore I expect `EgoSmartHeaterRS485` to work with other Arduino devices as well.
-Other tranceiver board might require code changes.
+Other tranceiver boards might require code changes.

 ### Wiring